Legal Insurance

 Provide legal advice

-Professional legal advice can help save you time and money when trying to contest a traffic ticket.
+Professional legal advice from someone who knows traffic law can help save you time and money when trying to contest a traffic ticket.

 Negotiate on your behalf